Bartolo1024/RL-Local-Path-Planning/Readme.md

-# RL Mobile Robot Local Path Planning
+# Reinforcement Learning for Mobile Robot Local Path Planning

 The aim of this project is to train reinforcement learning agent for mobile robot control task.
 Project is based on ROS and Gazebo-gym environment for Turtlebot.
 Agents use turtlebot lidar sensors and information from A* global path planner as input.